An Improvement to Levenshtein's Upper Bound on the Cardinality of Deletion Correcting Codes

-To apply Lemma~\ref{lemma:degree-lb} to a string, we need two statistics of that string: the number of runs and the length of the longest alternating subinterval.
-The next two lemmas concern the distributions of these statistics. \begin{lemma} The number of $q$-ary strings of length $n$ with an alternating subinterval of length at least $c$ is at most $(n-c+1)q^{n-c+1}(q-1)$ . \end{lemma} \begin{IEEEproof} A string of length $n$ contains $n-c+1$ intervals of length $c$.
-If some subinterval of length at least $c$ is alternating, at least one of subsintervals of length exactly $c$ is alternating.
-There are $q(q-1)$ choices for the alternating interval and $q^{n-c}$ choices for the remaining symbols. \end{IEEEproof}
+To apply Lemma~\ref{lemma:degree-lb} to a string, we need two statistics of that string: the number of runs and the length of the longest alternating interval.
+The next two lemmas concern the distributions of these statistics. \begin{lemma} The number of $q$-ary strings of length $n$ with an alternating interval of length at least $c$ is at most $(n-c+1)q^{n-c+1}(q-1)$ . \end{lemma} \begin{IEEEproof} A string of length $n$ contains $n-c+1$ intervals of length $c$.
+If some interval of length at least $c$ is alternating, at least one of intervals of length exactly $c$ is alternating.
+There are $q(q-1)$ choices for the symbols in the alternating interval and $q^{n-c}$ choices for the remaining symbols. \end{IEEEproof}